All articles

 Where the money actually goes

 An app budget isn't one big lump.
-It's roughly four of them:
+It's roughly four:

-- Design — working out what the thing is, then what it looks and feels like.
+• Design — working out what the thing is, then how it looks and feels.
 Usually 15–25% of the total.

-- The build — the big one.
-Frontend, backend, and the unglamorous plumbing in between.
+• The build — the big one.
+Frontend, backend, and the unglamorous plumbing between.
 Most of your budget lives here.

-- Integration & QA — payments, notifications, analytics, and the testing that stops launch day becoming a horror film.
+• Integration & QA — payments, notifications, analytics, and the testing that keeps launch day calm.

-- Project management — the bit that keeps the other three talking to each other.
-Small line, enormous effect on whether the project goes well.
+• Project management — the bit that keeps the other three talking.
+Small line, big effect.

-Notice what's not on that list: a magic "make it cheaper" lever.
+Notice what's not there: a magic "make it cheaper" lever.
 There isn't one.
 There's only scope.

 What moves the number